Fire Safety Glossary

 Route(s) provided to ensure safe egress from the premises or other locations to a place of total safety.

 A popular arrangement whereby more than one room function is arranged within the same fire compartment.
-This could commonly be a kitchen/diner arrangement, or a staircase that passes through a habitable room.
+This could commonly be a kitchen/diner arrangement or a staircase that passes through a habitable room.
 Open plan layouts have aesthetic benefits but pose fire safety challenges.
-For more information on open plan, please visit the Open Plan Alliance.

-A fire-resisting enclosure providing access to an escape stairway or corridor, with two sets of fire doors between the corridor and any habitable rooms.
+A fire-resisting enclosure provides access to an escape stairway or corridor, with two sets of fire doors between the corridor and any habitable rooms.

-A stairway which is adequately protected from the rest of the building by fire-resisting construction.
+A stairway that is adequately protected from the rest of the building by fire-resisting construction.

-An escape route which is adequately protected from the rest of the building by fire-resisting construction.
+An escape route that is adequately protected from the rest of the building by fire-resisting construction.

-The person ultimately responsible for fire safety as defined in the Regulatory Reform (Fire Safety) Order 2005.
+The person who is ultimately responsible for fire safety as defined in the Regulatory Reform (Fire Safety) Order 2005.

 A separate floor of a premises.
 Although most regulations are written in terms of floor heights, it is helpful to be able to translate this into more conventional terminology.
 A house in which no floor level is above 4.5m will generally be a two-storey property, which may also have a basement (the ground floor is the storey where the final exit is located).
 A property with exactly one storey above 4.5m is commonly equated to a three-storey premises.
 Therefore, a house with a basement, ground and two upper floors with its entrance/final exit at ground floor level should be regarded as a three-storey house.

-A fire suppression technology using pressurised water to create small water droplets.
+Watermist fire suppression technology uses pressurised water to create small water droplets.
 This offers multiple benefits over conventional sprinklers, including higher droplet surface area per unit volume, and the ability to have the mist drawn with air into the flame through convection.